S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Qualify Objections

-Some arguments raised are not in fact objections.
+Not all arguments raised are objections.
 Distinguish between objections, which always reveal useful information, and other arguments that are based only on opinion, preference or concern.

 To discover if an argument qualifies as an objection, in a group context a facilitator might ask: